 For years I constructed stories in my head and played them out over and over in different ways.
 I realized I had to write the stories down to be able to move on.
 I would just obsess about the characters and plots in intricate detail if I didn’t.
 Once I wrote them down I could move on to the next story.
 When I discovered National Novel Writing Month I found my place to focus on the writing.
 I spent years writing the one big story that had been in my head for most of my life.
 Once that was done I was finally ready to move on to other projects.

 How do you think you’ve evolved creatively?

 When I first started writing, it was primarily this weird universe of interconnected fan fiction for the tv shows, movies, and even books I loved.
-For years I mostly borrowed characters from other universes.
+For years I borrowed characters from other universes.
 It started with the ideas of what I would do in that universe.
 What if I was Buffy the Vampire Slayer?
 What if I was an elf in Middle Earth?
-What I have been writing recently is more using the plot structure of another author, Jane Austen in this case, and see what they would be like in modern situations.
-Austen was both a creature of her time and ahead of her time.
-So many of her plots can be applied to modern situations.
+As I started telling my own stories, even when borrowing Jane Austen’s structure, I’m influenced by other books I read and editors who help me along the way.

 What is the hardest thing about writing?